yihui/yihui.org/content/en/2022-12-19-disqus-to-giscus.md

 In Rob's script, I added a check to see if a discussion exists to create new discussions only conditionally.

-## Deal with character escaping in Github GraphQL
+## Deal with character escaping in GitHub GraphQL

-The core technique for posting comments to Github Discussions is [GraphQL](https://docs.github.com/en/graphql/guides/using-the-graphql-api-for-discussions).
+The core technique for posting comments to GitHub Discussions is [GraphQL](https://docs.github.com/en/graphql/guides/using-the-graphql-api-for-discussions).
 I was not familiar with it before but it looked straightforward to learn (at least for some simple tasks like querying or updating discussions).
 Here is an